VladKha/MovieNet/README.md

 ## License
-The contents of this repository are covered under the [MIT License](LICENSE.txt).
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.